mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_issuing_authorizations

-<p>Returns a list of Issuing <code>Authorization</code> objects.
-The objects are sorted in descending order by creation date, with the most recently created object appearing first.</p>
+Returns a list of Issuing Authorization objects.
+The objects are sorted in descending order by creation date, with the most recently created object appearing first.

 <details><summary>Parameters</summary>